Fostering a Rescue Pet

 How much time do foster parents have to devote to the animal(s) in their care?

 It depends on the situation.
-Foster animals need all of the same things that owned animals do, and may even need more attention if they are recovering from illness/injury, or need extra exercise.
+Foster animals need all of the same things that owned animals do, and may even need more attention if they are recovering from illness/injury.
 We encourage our fosterers to help with things that may help to make the animal more adoptable.

 What are some of the potential risks of fostering an animal?